 Fast-forward to Aug.
-28, 1935, when a team of FBI agents, learning of the location of Hamilton’s body from Davis, exhumed the body.
+28, 1935, when a team of FBI agents, finally learning of the location of Hamilton’s body from Davis, exhumed the corpse.
 Conferring with local lawmen, Hamilton’s badly decomposed body was removed to the Thorsen Funeral Home, where young Ron Smith was assigned to process and embalm it.
 Which was the point, Smith told me five decades later, that he decided he needed to make a different career choice.

 The pair called their new company the Christian Art House.

 They began manufacturing their plaques in the parsonage basement, but it was soon apparent that more room was needed.
 So Smith conferred with his in-laws, Fred and Lettie Willis, and the operation was moved to a small addition to the Willis tin shop in downtown Oswego.
 But that space, too, was quickly outgrown and so Larsen and Smith again approached the Willises, who owned a vacant city lot on Polk Street that backed up to their own house on Washington Street.
 With local financial help the Christian Art House built a two-story concrete block building on the lot to serve as their factory.
 With an eye towards the uncertain future, especially given the on-going Depression, the structure was built as a factory, but was also designed by Larsen to be easily remodeled into apartments in case their plans fell through.